Posted by Taylor

 1. Occupancy is our primary factor.

-Pro tip: at Pensacola Beach Properties, besides proactive thinking for revenue maximization, we rely on fantastic software tools to monitor demand and competition.
+Pro tip: At Pensacola Beach Properties, besides proactive thinking for revenue maximization, we rely on fantastic software tools to monitor demand and competition.
 Two of them are KeyData and AirDNA.

 At Pensacola Beach Properties, we never suggest you take the "set it and forget it" approach.
 To stay ahead in the revenue game, it's important to keep an eye on market trends and on your competition.
+Pictured: Stella Marris Home Rental in Navarre Beach.

 2. We watch our booking window closely.

-When we talk about "booking windows" in vacation rentals, and in the hospitality industry as a whole, we are referring to the timeframe between the moment someone books your rental online and when they actually check in at your property.
+When we talk about "booking windows" in vacation rentals and in the hospitality industry as a whole, we are referring to the timeframe between the moment someone books your rental online and when they actually check in at your property.
 Monitoring this timeframe is an important part of income and occupancy optimization.

 For our condos and homes in Pensacola Beach, this window is typically three to four weeks.
 This means it's perfectly normal not to see bookings pop up four or five weeks in advance.